d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 :begin_tab:`jax`
-Since `BatchNorm` layers need to calculate the batch statistics (mean and variance), Flax keeps a track of `batch_stats` dictionary, updating them with every batch.
-Collections like `batch_stats` can be stored in the `TrainState` object as an attribute and during the model's forward pass, these should be passed to the `mutable` arg, so that Flax returns the mutated variables.
+Since `BatchNorm` layers need to calculate the batch statistics (mean and variance), Flax keeps track of the `batch_stats` dictionary, updating them with every minibatch.
+Collections like `batch_stats` can be stored in the `TrainState` object (in the `d2l.Trainer` class defined in :numref:`oo-design-training`) as an attribute and during the model's forward pass, these should be passed to the `mutable` argument, so that Flax returns the mutated variables.
 :end_tab: